 Once the plants have finished blooming, they will stop growing.
 You can either contribute them to your compost pile or plant them in your garden.
 Be aware, however, even the best gardeners often find that mums planted in the fall fail to establish in our Kentucky climate.
 Some may, but most do not.
 Mums as landscape plants tend to do much better when planted in the spring.
 However, you may need to visit your local garden center or shop from a mail-order source for early mum plants since they are not generally sold in the mass market in spring.

 If you choose to plant them in the fall after they finish blooming, choose a spot that will get about six hours of direct sunlight a day during the growing season.
 Mums that don’t receive enough sunlight will grow leggy and have more stems than blooms.
 Cut back all the stems to about 8 inches.
-Mix some compost into the soil and dig a hole no deeper than the depth of the pot the mum is growing in.
+Mix some compost into the soil, and dig a hole no deeper than the depth of the pot the mum is growing in.
 Keep the top level of the garden soil at the same point on the plant as the container soil was.
 Mums should be spaced 18 to 24 inches apart, since mature plants can become a good size in the garden.
 Water them in, then cover the ground around the plant with a thick layer of mulch, keeping the mulch from piling up against the stem.

 For more information about fall flowers, contact the (COUNTY NAME) office of the University of Kentucky Cooperative Extension Service.